Hyundai Tucson review - MPG, CO2 and running costs

 All diesel Hyundai Tucsons use AdBlue to help reduce emissions, and there's a 14-litre AdBlue tank that will need topping up on occasion as and when the Tucson's trip computer lets you know it needs doing.

-Petrol models have fuel economy ranging from 34.9mpg to 36.2mpg, and surprisingly the engine that's the most efficient is the more powerful 175bhp 1.6 T-GDi with the seven-speed DCT auto.
-This means it also has the best emissions, at 151g/km.
-However, in the real world, it’s still fairly thirsty - petrol fans would be better served with the 1.5-litre turbocharged unit in the Skoda Karoq which, despite surrendering 27bhp to the Tucson, offers similar performance but 5-6mpg more.
+Petrol models have fuel economy ranging from 34.9mpg to 37.2mpg, and surprisingly the engine that's the most efficient is the more powerful 175bhp 1.6 T-GDi with the seven-speed DCT auto.
+This means it also has the best emissions, at 173g/km.

-Prices start from around £22,000 and rise to nearly £36,000 for the top of the range Tucson models.
-Over the course of three years and 60,000 miles, the Tucson will retain around 38-45 per cent of its original value.
-That’s competitive for the class, meaning the Tucson will hold more of its value when you come to sell than rivals like the Nissan Qashqai.
+Prices start from around £23,000 and rise to nearly £36,000 for the top of the range Tucson models.
+Over the course of three years and 60,000 miles, the Tucson will retain around 38-43% of its original value.
+That’s competitive for the class, meaning the Tucson will hold slightly more of its value when you come to sell than rivals like the Nissan Qashqai.

 Comparable in price to its rivals, the Tucson also boasts relatively low insurance groups that start from group 13 for an S Connect model or SE Nav with the 1.6 GDi petrol or 1.6 CRDi diesel, and rise to group 25.
 This should help keep premiums lower than you’d get in most mainstream rivals.